See a larger version of the map

 Washington's highway infrastructure is aging.
 Repairing and replacing components such as these bridge joints helps extend the lifespan of these bridges.

-What happens if they aren't replaced?
+What would happens if they weren't replaced?

 Bridge damage or failure

 - The odds increased that the expansion joints would fail leading to severe damage of the bridges.
 Damaged and failed joints can cause a bridge to bend, crack, or even collapse.
 Replacing the expansion joints reduced the likelihood of unexpected lane or bridge closures that would bring traffic to a standstill while lengthy emergency repairs are performed.